HSDTurkey/Huawei-Developers-Checklist/checklists/create-your-own-checklist-project.md

 - [ ] Update the footer
 Of course you have your own social media and links.
 Don't hesitate to replace them

-- [ ] Make sure you didn't remove the Atolye15 logo
+- [ ] Make sure you didn't remove the Huawei Developers logo

 - [ ] Make sure you didn't remove the Algolia logo